-Establishing ACTs for the Florida West Coast Southern Subzone gillnet component of the Gulf commercial sector for king mackerel at some level below the gillnet component's ACL would result in the fishery being closed when the ACT is met or projected to be met, as opposed to the ACL (Alternative 2, Options a-d).
+Establishing an ACT at some level below the gillnet component's ACL would result in the fishery being closed when the ACT is met or projected to be met, as opposed to the ACL (Alternative 2, Options a-d).
 This would result in a direct positive biological effect for the stock, as more biomass would be left in the water as opposed to being harvested or falling out of the nets.
-This type of accountability measure (AM) provides biological protection and prevents overfishing.
+This type of AM provides biological protection and prevents overfishing.
 Alternative 2, Option e, however, would allow any remaining amount of the ACT not harvested in the current fishing year to be carried over to the following fishing year, up to but not to exceed that year's ACL for the gillnet component.
 If such a carry-over were to occur, it would permit the harvest of additional biomass from the fishery.
 However, so long as the ACL is not exceeded and overfishing does not occur, any biological effects would be negligibly different from those in Alternative 1.

-Alternative 3 would establish a payback provision where any landings in excess of the Florida West Coast Southern Subzone gillnet component's ACL in the current fishing year would be deducted from the following year's ACT, either regardless of stock status (Option a) or only if Gulf migratory group king mackerel are overfished (Option b).
-If Option a is chosen as preferred, a payback would be implemented any time the Florida West Coast Southern Subzone gillnet ACL is exceeded, thereby providing the best annual insurance against negative biological impacts from ACL overages.
-If Option b is chosen as preferred, any ACL overage by the gillnet component will not be balanced by an equivalent reduction in the subsequent fishing year's ACL unless Gulf migratory group king mackerel are overfished.
+Preferred Alternative 3 would establish a payback provision where any landings in excess of the Florida West Coast Southern Subzone gillnet component's ACL in the current fishing year would be deducted from the following year's ACL, either regardless of stock status (Preferred Option a) or only if Gulf migratory group king mackerel are overfished (Option b).
+Under Preferred Option a, a payback would be implemented any time the Florida West Coast Southern Subzone gillnet ACL is exceeded, thereby providing the best annual insurance against negative biological impacts from ACL overages.
+Under Option b, any ACL overage by the gillnet component will not be balanced by an equivalent reduction in the subsequent fishing year's ACL unless Gulf migratory group king mackerel are overfished.
 By not having ACL overages balanced by paybacks, additional biomass beyond that which has been determined to be acceptable using the best scientific information available will be harvested, and could drive the stock's biomass lower over time.
 Depending on the severity of any ACL overages, the resultant potential negative biological impact, if left unchecked, could eventually have negative consequences for the stock status of Gulf migratory group king mackerel.

-Since king mackerel are directly targeted by run-around gillnets in this fishery, negative biological effects in the form of discards are likely to be minimal for Alternatives 2 and 3, since gillnet fishermen do not typically discard king mackerel landed in gillnet gear.
-No data are available to analyze the number of fish which may fall out of the nets after being caught; therefore, the biological impact of this form of discard mortality cannot be characterized.
+Since king mackerel are directly targeted by gillnets in this fishery, negative biological effects in the form of discards are likely to be minimal for Alternative 2 and Preferred Alternative 3, since fishermen do not typically discard king mackerel landed in gillnet gear.
+No data are available to analyze the number of fish that may fall out of the nets after being caught; therefore, the biological impact of this form of discard mortality cannot be characterized.

-Alternative 1, no action, would continue to close the gillnet component of the commercial king mackerel fishery when the ACL is projected to be met and would not affect the harvest or customary uses of king mackerel.
+Alternative 1, no action, would continue to close the king mackerel gillnet component of the fishery when the gillnet ACL is projected to be met and would not affect the harvest or customary uses of king mackerel.
 Therefore, direct economic effects would not be expected to result from Alternative 1.
-However, should the absence of additional accountability measures lead to harvest overages and if these overages negatively affect king mackerel stocks, indirect adverse economic effects would be expected to occur.
+However, should the absence of additional AMs lead to harvest overages, and if these overages negatively affect king mackerel stocks, indirect adverse economic effects would be expected to occur.
 The magnitude of these potential indirect economic effects would be determined by the severity of the adverse effects to the stocks.